st-vasyl/debug-container/README.md

 # Debug container

-This repository consits of docker image with a bunch of tools to make easier debuging process in Kubernetes clusters.
+This repository consits of docker image with a bunch of tools to make easier debuging processes in Kubernetes clusters.
+There're `amd64` and `arm64` architectures available on the same image tag.

 ## Software list